jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 - **Offset:** Is there a need to adjust the baseline value?
 - **Most Significant Bit (MSB):** Are you utilizing all available data bits to store information?
 - **Least Significant Bit (LSB):** This also concerns the use of data bits for information storage.
 - **Sign**: Is it positive or negative?
-The sign is store in the bit 29.
+The sign is stored in the bit 29.

 MSB and LSB are crucial when there's a lot of data to transmit but insufficient labels.
 As you might realize, a single byte (allowing for 255 different labels) isn't enough without reusing labels to encode more information across various bits of the message.